 Every six months, the ESPCN receives a panel calculation from Alberta Health based on the 4-cut method.
-The ESPCN receives \$62 dollars per patient per year.
+The ESPCN receives \$62 per patient per year.
 A portion of this amount is allocated to the physician clinic for the MDT assigned to that clinic and MDT overhead support.
-The remaining amount covers all ESPCN central programming and administrative costs (office rental, manager salaries, administration, QI team, etc.).
+The remaining amount covers all ESPCN central programming and operational costs.

-Physician clinics are placed into bands of 800 based on the patient panels as reported AH.
-The band in which a clinic falls into will determine how much MDT FTE will be dedicated to support patient care and support for Medical Homes.
+Physician clinics are placed into bands of 800 based on the patient panels as reported by AH.
+The band in which a clinic falls will determine how much MDT FTE will be dedicated to support patient care and support for Medical Homes.
 The table below outlines the FTE breakdown of each band.

 Primary Care Managers, in discussion with physician members and based on patient panel needs, determine which team members are co-located in clinics.
-Talk to your Primary Care Manager about what your clinic is eligible to receive.
+ESPCN considers several factors when determining which supports a clinic is eligible for including patient population needs, existing services, and available MDT.